 “It starts with the right backpack,” said Dr. Courtney.
 “The best choice is a backpack made of lightweight material, with wide, well-padded shoulder straps and back and a waist strap.
 Some students are choosing a backpack on wheels.
 That’s fine, but most likely you are still going to have to pick it up at some point in the day.
 Sometimes you may be carrying it up or down stairs so wheels are not a reason to pack a 50 pound bag.”

 “The next step is using that backpack properly – you’ve got to double strap.
 That’s how you distribute the weight evenly.
 Tighten the straps once they are on the shoulders so it is close to the body as possible.
 Remember to bend – at the hips and knees – when lifting the backpack.”

 “Next step – don’t overstuff it.
 The weight of the loaded backpack should not exceed 10 – 15% of the student’s body weight.
 Get rid of the stuff you don’t need for class.
 Focus on the essentials.
 Build in time for locker stops to unload and reload.”

 Finally, there are some exercises that students can do to build muscle and make the load easier to carry but first things first.
-According to Dr. Stephen Courtney, board-certified, fellowship-trained orthopedic spine surgeon who has been practicing medicine in Plano since 1995:
+According to Dr. Stephen Courtney, board-certified, fellowship-trained orthopedic spine surgeon in Plano who has been practicing medicine since 1995:

-• Get the right backpack,
+- Get the right backpack

-• Carry it the proper way, and
+- Carry it the proper way

-• Don’t overstuff it.
+- Don’t overstuff it